 Iraqi and Syrian travel documents

-Please be informed that in case you apply for a visa for the Schengen-area with an Iraqi or Syrian travel document, your application may not always be processed by the Dutch Embassy or Consulate-general.
+Please be informed that in case you apply for an MVV with an Iraqi or Syrian travel document, your application may not always be processed by the Dutch embassy or consulate-general.
 The application may be forwarded to the central authorities in the Netherlands for a decision.
 Please be aware, that in such a case the processing time may be a minimum of 10 working days and a maximum of two months.